niplav/site/resolving.md

 ## Algorithms

+After some search, we were able to identify `HodgeRank` from [Jiang et al.
+2011](./doc/preference/statistical_ranking_and_combinatorial_hodge_theory_jiang_et_al_2011.pdf)
-After some search, we were able to identify `HodgeRank` from [@jiang2011statistical] as a candidate algorithm for resolving an edge-weighted inconsistent graph into an edge-weighted consistent graph.
+as a candidate algorithm for resolving an edge-weighted inconsistent graph into an edge-weighted consistent graph.

 Some other possible candidates for methods for resolving inconsistent preferences over edge-weighted graphs were considered, and finally rejected.

-One option was the `PageRank` algorithm [@bianchini2005inside], also mentioned in Sun et al. ([Sun et al. 2017](./doc/preference/breaking_cycles_in_noisy_hierarchies_sun_et_al_2017.pdf "Breaking Cycles in Noisy Hierarchies")).
-We rejected PageRank for the same reason as Sun et al. ([Sun et al. 2017](./doc/preference/breaking_cycles_in_noisy_hierarchies_sun_et_al_2017.pdf "Breaking Cycles in Noisy Hierarchies")) did: In a directed acyclic graph, a unique greatest element does not necessarily receive the highest ranking.
+One option was the `PageRank` algorithm [@bianchini2005inside], also mentioned in Sun et al. [Sun et al. 2017](./doc/preference/breaking_cycles_in_noisy_hierarchies_sun_et_al_2017.pdf "Breaking Cycles in Noisy Hierarchies").
+We rejected PageRank for the same reason as Sun et al. [Sun et al. 2017](./doc/preference/breaking_cycles_in_noisy_hierarchies_sun_et_al_2017.pdf "Breaking Cycles in Noisy Hierarchies") did: In a directed acyclic graph, a unique greatest element does not necessarily receive the highest ranking.
 This problem extends to using other centrality measures for graphs such as degree centrality and betweenness centrality